larpchronicles/rules/10_production-skills.md

 ### Rank VIII

 #### Blade of Mystic Striking
    >This specially forged and enhanced blade is designed to help the wearer overcome the defenses of foes who require Elemental OR Magic effects to harm.
-While wielding, the wearer may deal Flame/Frost/Shock/Stone damage with weapon blows.The damage type is chosen at creation.
+While wielding, the wearer may deal Flame/Frost/Shock/Stone damage with weapon blows.
+The damage type is chosen at creation.
 They may also choose to instead deal Magic damage with their weapon blows.
 They may only choose to use one of these at a time.<br/>
    >40 Smithing Materials, 20 Rune Carving Materials, 10 Alchemy Materials, 10 Tinkering Materials, 8 Spirit Gems, Elementally Infused Ore

 ### Rank IX